Watch our videos and subscribe to our YouTube channel here: https://www.youtube.com/user/garygreer56/videos

 Gary really enjoyed bringing the Mustang back to life and getting it back on the road and decided to buy another classic Mustang to fix up and sell.
 As he was shopping for another Mustang he went to check out a 1967 Mustang Coupe that he saw listed on Craigslist owned by Ken Valentine.

 After Gary and Ken discussed the 1967 Mustang and Ken showed Gary his car collection.
 Just before Gary was about to leave Ken asked Gary if he would be interested in helping him market his classic cars.
 Gary told Ken that sounded like a fun way to make some extra money.
 And their classic car association began.
 Gary now has several classic car collector friends that have approx. 500 vehicles available for sale or trade.
-If you are looking for a particular classic car or truck or have a collection you would like to sell call or text Gary at 972-935-1660 or email firstname.lastname@example.org
+If you are looking for a particular classic car or truck or have a collection or a single vehicle you would like to sell call or text Gary at 972-935-1660 or email firstname.lastname@example.org